tessc14/-Flipping-Flashcards-/README.md

 https://flipping-flashcards.onrender.com/

-Flipping Flashcards a radical way to revise.
+Flipping Flashcards a radical new way to revise.

 With dynamic flip action studying has never felt this good!